 Although children with NF2 may present with symptoms, these are often mild and therefore overlooked.
 The type and severity of symptoms depend on where in the body the benign tumors start to grow but the most common initial symptom is hearing loss or tinnitus (ringing in the ears).
 Less commonly, the initial symptom is a visual disturbance, seizure, skin tumor, limb weakness, or disrupted balance.
 In cases of inherited NF2, the severity is often similar between family members, and the type of mutation is therefore considered a major determinant of disease severity.

 Development of schwannomas

 The majority of patients with this condition develop benign tumors along the nerves that control hearing and balance.
 These growths are referred to as vestibular schwannomas (or acoustic neuromas) and can cause hearing loss, tinnitus, and balance problems.
 Initially, the tumors usually only affect one ear, but by the time a patient reaches the age of 30, tumors have developed in both ears.

 Less often, a person with vestibular schwannomas will experience vertigo-like sensations, nausea, and vomiting.
 As these tumors grow, facial numbness, a weak tongue, and facial pain are more likely to occur.

 Around 60% of NF2 sufferers develop cataracts, cloudy areas in the eye lens that can blur vision.
 This symptom often develops during childhood.

 People with NF2 are at an increased risk of developing light brown pigmentation spots that are a similar color to white coffee.
 These are referred to as café-au-lait spots.

-In around half of cases, patients develop brain tumors called meningiomas, which can cause vomiting, headaches, convulsions and visual disturbances.
+In around half of the cases, patients develop brain tumors called meningiomas, which can cause vomiting, headaches, convulsions, and visual disturbances.